Budget in Excel (Table of Contents)

 - Road tolls & parking

 - School uniforms

 - Other school needs

 We can all add these categories in excel; you can enter the different types of income and expenses category in column B. Enter the months, i.e. Jan, into cell B1.
-Select cell B1, click the lower right corner of the cell and drag it across to cell M1.
+Then, select cell B1, click the cell’s lower right corner and drag it across to cell M1.
 Excel automatically adds the other months.

 Simultaneously add total income and expense in cell A2 & A3 and net income OR savings in column A4.
 Now, enter all the income & expense data in the respective cells.

 Addition of Expenses by using Sum Function

 Enter the SUM function into cell E19, select cell E19, type an equal sign (=), enter SUM (select the expense range for the month of Jan, i.e. E9: E17, close with a”)

 Press Enter so that it will result or gives you a total expense for that month.